sctlcd/match-the-memory-latest-version/README.md

 I chose the combination of [purple](https://placehold.it/15/1f1740/1f1740) and [gold](https://placehold.it/15/DAA520/DAA520) reminiscent of the same colors in the [abstract background](https://www.pexels.com/photo/photo-of-multicolored-illustration-2832382/) for showing the start menu and the results menu.

-I picked a Google Font [Sedgwick Ave Display](https://fonts.google.com/specimen/Sedgwick+Ave+Display) which emphasizes the Urban art concept with a graffiti style.
+I picked a Google Font [Sedgwick Ave Display](https://fonts.google.com/specimen/Sedgwick+Ave+Display) which emphasizes the Urban art concept with a graffiti style writing font.

 #### Framework <a name="Framework"></a>

-Bootstrap 4 - Because I've already used Bootstrap and I liked it and because it meets the project requirements "*Incorporate a structured layout*" I've decided to build this website with Bootstrap 4.
+Bootstrap 4 - Because I've already used Bootstrap and I liked it, because it meets the project requirements "*Incorporate a structured layout*".
+I've decided to build this website with Bootstrap 4.

 #### Color Scheme <a name="ColorScheme"></a>